 While there certainly are benefits of creating your own website—each pro starts with you.
-Time and effort needed for digital tasks rather than running your business.
+Time and effort are needed for digital tasks rather than running your business.
 New skills and a sense of accomplishment may leave you feeling great, but they don’t convert to income.
 The end goal is to convert website visitors into customers.
 Can a DIY website do that?
-It can, if you have the time and effort for design, upkeep, and updates to the website.
+It can if you have the time and effort for design, upkeep, and updates to the website.

 Hidden Website Costs

 Creating your own website can seem like a super money saver, especially if you have the time to do it yourself.
 But here are just some of the hidden costs of DIY website creation: